capitano-futuro/hello-world/README.md

 I have been logging Monero transactions for over a year now.
 Main reason why I decided to go public are blatant lies, that there is nothing to worry about Ciphertrace and that Monero is private.
 If you are prepared to sit though an 8 hour lecture on how broken Monero is, you will see that even they admit it.
 However that's obviously a small percentage of people they sell Monero to.

-Didn't Monero academics make a video series saying "Monero doesn't work, sorry, lol"?
+Didn't Monero academics make a video series called <BreakingMonero>, saying "Monero doesn't work, sorry, lol"?

 Yes.
 Most likely they had to because they feared legal repercussions.
 In any case, if you are prepared to sit through an 8 hour lecture (who isn't, right?) - it is here.
 [This is a small contradiction and could diminish credibility, cause above you are talking about 8 hours, now it's 5]